ElektraInitiative/libelektra/doc/Git.md

 - separate subject from body with a blank line
 - in the body describe in detail what you did, and possibly why
 - metadata like "Fixes #123" should be kept at the bottom of the commit message and definitely not in the title

+Most commits should have a longer description in the body.

+### GitHub: Attributing Co-Authors
-- If multiple people worked on a commit, you can contribute them by leaving two blank lines at the end and then add a single line of `Co-authored-by: NAME <NAME@EXAMPLE.COM>` for every other person that worked on it.
+ If multiple people worked on a commit, GitHub, supports a nice way to represent this.
+You can attribute them by leaving two blank lines at the end and then add a single line of `Co-authored-by: NAME <NAME@EXAMPLE.COM>` for every other person that worked on it.
 [More Details here](https://docs.github.com/en/pull-requests/committing-changes-to-your-project/creating-and-editing-commits/creating-a-commit-with-multiple-authors)

-Most commits should have a longer description in the body.

 ## Remote Branches